-As before, it is highly advisable to put appropriate invention ownership agreements in place with all employees and consultants who conceive of with inventions relevant to your business.
+As before, Patents can only be granted to inventors; that is, to the persons who have engaged in the mental act of invention.
+Corporations and other business entities cannot initially own title in a patentable invention.
+For this reason, it is highly advisable to put appropriate invention ownership agreements in place with all employees and consultants who may come conceive of up with inventions of importance relevant to your business.

-Patent rights can be assigned or licensed, but there are restrictions on how a patent holder can use the "clout" of a patent to extract royalties or other benefits from third parties.
+Patent rights can be assigned or licensed, but there are restrictions on how a patent owner_holder can use the "clout" of a patent to extract royalties or other benefits from third parties.
 For example, generally speaking, a patent license may not lawfully endure beyond the term of the licensed patent.
 Before licensing rights under a patent, it is advisable to consult with an attorney regarding the permissible scope of patent licensing.